matheushjs/ElfPSP_ParallelABC/README.md

 make mpi_cuda
 ```

-Compiling generates a lot of crumblesome files, which can be cleaned with `make clean`.
+Compiling generates a lot of cumbersome files, which can be cleaned with `make clean`.

 <a name="usage"></a>
 Usage